Vonnegut Hardware Company: Hardware firm in the 1900s

+Under Kremp's leadership, Vonnegut pioneered the concept of "neighborhood selling" by branching out from the downtown Indianapolis flagship store.
+In the year of 1930, Vonnegut opened its first, full-line neighborhood shopping location in Irvington, approximately five and a half miles due east of the center of downtown Indianapolis.
+Within a few years, Vonnegut had 12 such neighborhood shopping stores within Marion County.

-Within its downtown and neighborhood shopping stores, employees often conducted public do-it-yourself training on such topics as woodworking, plumbing, hobbies and home repair.
-Oftentimes manufacturer representatives would conduct presentations in the Vonnegut stores showing Vonnegut customers how best to use their products.
-Vonnegut Hardware Co was a regular exhibitor at trade and public shows such as the Indiana Retail Hardware Association convention, the Indianapolis Sports, Vacation and Boat Show and the Indianapolis Home Show.
+Within its downtown and neighborhood shopping stores, employees often conducted public training on topics such as woodworking, plumbing, hobbies and home repair.
+Oftentimes, manufacturer representatives would conduct presentations in the Vonnegut stores showing Vonnegut customers how best to use their products.
+Vonnegut Hardware Co was a regular exhibitor at trade and public shows, such as the Indiana Retail Hardware Association convention, the Indianapolis Sports, Vacation and Boat Show and the Indianapolis Home Show.

 Vonnegut was also a pioneer in offering customers various credit options such as 30-day accounts, charge plates, weekly or monthly payment terms and budget accounts.

-In 1940 Vonnegut constructed a new multi-purpose building at 402 West Maryland Street (NW corner of Maryland and Missouri Streets), Indianapolis.
+In 1940, Vonnegut constructed a new multi-purpose building at 402 West Maryland Street.
 Designed by the Indianapolis architectural firm of Vonnegut, Bohn and Mueller, this modern, six-story building contained 350,000 square feet and was built at an approximate cost of $500,000.
 402 West Maryland was designed primarily for the mill supply and industrial supply divisions.
 Mill supply, paint jobbing and other services would move from 120 East Washington Street to the Maryland Street building.
-Some of the space in this large building was devoted to the manufacture and assembly of the Von Duprin Safe Exit Device.
-Also this building served as a general warehouse and housed the commercial and industrial sale staffs.
+Much of the space was devoted to the manufacture and assembly of the Von Duprin Safe Exit Device.
+This building served as a general warehouse, and housed the commercial and industrial sale staff.
 This was also the site of administrative offices, an auditorium and an employee cafeteria.
-Vonnegut held to a standard of practice that commercial product orders (for in-stock inventory) received by 11 am would be fulfilled by 1 pm, same day.
+Vonnegut held to a standard of practice that commercial product orders received by 11 am would be fulfilled by 1 pm on the same day.

 By 1950, the Vonnegut mill supplies division covered all of Indiana and some of the adjoining territories in Ohio, Illinois, Michigan and Kentucky.

-In early December 1952, the downtown store located at 120-124 E Washington Street suffered a 2-alarm fire during lunchtime hours.
+In early December 1952, the downtown store on Washington Street suffered a 2-alarm fire during lunchtime hours.
 The fire was mostly contained to the fifth floor which was used as a warehouse for the storage of toys.
 At the height of the fire the water within the 50,000-gallon tank atop the building began to move and steam.
 The insured loss was said to be $215,000.
 No one was injured and the building was restored.